About Quicksilver From Capital One

 Cardholders get access to the Visa Signature program’s great benefits.
 There’s plenty included in the program (click here for their benefits guide).
 Here are a few teasers:

 Every credit card has certain percentages they charge you once the introductory offer expires.
-If you decide to get a Quicksilver Card, here’s what you can expect to pay once the intro period ends in Sept.
-2016:
+If you decide to get a Quicksilver Card, here’s what you can expect to pay once the intro period ends:

 A good credit card is like your favorite piece of clothing – you love it and you use it often.
 Knowing which credit card is like that old hoodie you love, however, is the catch.